johnhill13/jacket-pocket/README.md

 Created for couch gamers in mind, interested in playing with friends from their web enabled devices.
 Dominate your opponent and see who can score the most points and set a new record.

 Currently 1 player, 1 round without including sockets support for multiplayer gameplay.
+- Input your name, input your answer to question, see the score and correct answer update, click restart deleting game and putting you back to input name.

 ### Supported Browsers